Zach McKinstry Player Props: Tigers vs. Royals

 Zach McKinstry At The Plate

-- McKinstry has seven doubles, a triple, five home runs and 25 walks while hitting .246.
+- McKinstry is hitting .246 with eight doubles, a triple, five home runs and 26 walks.

-- McKinstry has picked up a hit in 38 of 63 games this season, with multiple hits eight times.
+- McKinstry has picked up a hit in 60.0% of his 65 games this year, with more than one hit in 12.3% of those games.

-- McKinstry has driven in a run in 11 games this year (17.5%), including two games with multiple runs batted in.
+- McKinstry has driven in a run in 12 games this season (18.5%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.